yashk2000/raise-hand/blog.md

   document.querySelector(".hand-state").innerText = `${
     attendee.handRaised ?
 "Your hand is raised 🙋" : "Your hand is down 💁"
     }`;

+  // Turn on video if hand is raised if (attendee.handRaised && !callFrame.participants().local.video) {
+    callFrame.setLocalVideo(!callFrame.participants().local.video);
   }
+}
 ```

+In order to catch the attention of a moderator in case the moderator has turned off the video for participants, when someone raises their hand, we also turn on their camera.
+If you don't want the camera to be turned on, you can just comment out the last if condition(last 3 lines in the function).

 ### Broadcasting the hand state to other attendees